Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/display/shading.rst

 Ambient Occlusion
    Improves the realism of the viewport image by simulating the darkening effect that occurs in crevices and corners.
-Typically such effects are rendered at higher quality, but this is a quick real-time preview which can help when modelling or sculpting.
+Typically such effects are rendered at higher quality, but this is a quick real-time preview which can help when modeling or sculpting.

    These settings control the AO effect.